AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-troubleshooting.md

 ---
 # Environment promotion troubleshooting

+If your environment promotion package is stalling or failing, try the following:

-If a package installation stalls after ~10-15 minutes (something is wrong) or if a package installation is failing, startover from the beginning (ie. reassemble the existing package or create a new package).
-Fixes released will only impact newly assembled packages.
+* If a package installation stalls after 10-15 minutes, or if a package installation is failing, reassemble the existing package or create a new package.

-If a package installation fails, a common root cause is one or more of the objects selected.
-Address the issue with the object, reassemble the package and reattempt the install.
+* If a package installation fails, there may be an issue with one or more objects.
+Check the error messages, which identify the object and can help identify the issue.
+After you address the issue with the object, reassemble the package and reattempt the install.

-If still having problems, try replicating the installation in another environment as close as possible including objects and install actions selected.
+* If you are still having problems with an installation, try replicating the installation in a different target environment.
+Keep as close as possible to the original installation, including objects and install actions selected.

-Check the package contents after the package has been assembled to confirm that it has what you expect.
+* We recommend always checking the package contents after the package has been assembled to confirm that it contains the objects you expect.